 8 raco demod: Demodularizing Programs

-The raco demodularize command (usually used with the shorthand raco demod) takes a Racket module and flattens all of its dependencies into a single compiled module.
-A file "\(\cap name \rangle \).rkt" is demodularized into "\(\cap name \rangle \)rkt_merged.zo".
+The raco demodularize command (usually used with the shorthand raco demod) takes a Racket module and flattens its dependencies into a single compiled module, potentially with submodules.
+A file "\(name \) .rkt" is demodularized into "\(name \) rkt_merged .zo".